 An instrument, like a language, is best (easiest) learned young.
 A child who has the luck to have a fine teacher, can grow with, and adapt to the instrument intuitively and effortlessly, learning and mastering the instrument with relative ease and naturalness.
 After the end of childhood however, learning and improving our instrumental skills – as well as teaching others how to play better – becomes a much more difficult task.
 It requires more conscious effort and more intellectual understanding.

 Working it out for ourselves, solving the constant variety of playing problems which we face, requires a large dose of scientific method (as well as lots of intuition and copying).
 Often we need to be like a doctor – looking for the correct diagnosis for each problem.
 But unfortunately, we are like a doctor “in reverse” because, unlike for life, the default position for cello playing is zero ….. off ……. nothing …… horrible.
 Nobody is born playing the cello.
 This is an unnatural activity that we have to make natural.
-So, rather than being like a doctor and restoring someone to their natural, healthy state, we are like a building engineer, creating an extremely complex building from the vague plans that the composer has left us.
+So, rather than being like a doctor and restoring someone to their natural, healthy state, we are like a building engineer, creating an extremely complex building from nothing, using our body, our intelligence, our emotions, our instrument and some vague plans that the composer has left us.
 Our job is not only to construct that building in such a way that it be both strong and beautiful, but also we have to then permanently maintain and reinforce it to resist the forces of nature which would tend to make it fall down over time.
 And on top of all that we have to make the process look (and feel) easy and natural !!

 But it’s not just the number of hours that makes the difference.
+Ten thousand hours of playing is no guarantee of becoming a good instrumentalist.
 What we practice, and how we do it is supremely important.
 Breaking down the problems into their simpler components and then acquiring the necessary skills in small manageable steps, makes the difficult job of learning the instrument more enjoyable.
 It is this process that converts “The Art of Playing the Cello” into “The Science of Playing the Cello”.

 Let’s talk for a moment about the difference between “Art” and “Science”.
 Throughout history, anything that was not understood, was automatically considered as religion, magic or art.
-Centuries ago – in the “Dark Ages” – so little was understood that almost everything was considered as magic, art or religion.
+Centuries ago – in the “Dark Ages” – so little was understood that almost everything fell into these three categories.
 But little by little, as our understanding of the world has deepened, science has pushed pack the triple frontiers of magic, art and religion.

 In fact, magicians and string players have a lot in common.
 Both are considered “artists” but both in fact need to be first and foremost very highly skilled technicians.
 A magician can explain and teach his “magic” tricks ………likewise, a musician can explain and teach his musical craft.
 We can and should treat all aspects of cello technique in the same way that a musician treats his magic tricks.